astorDev/backi/postgres/for-update-article/index.md

 FOR UPDATE
 ```

 Locking the rows is good for exclusivity, but pretty bad for performance, since the other queries will likely just wait for the transaction to release the lock.
 Gladly, we can tell other queries to just forget about the locked rows using `FOR UPDATE SKIP LOCKED` construct.
-Here's how we can use this operator in another query, calculating how much rows are currently available:
+Here's how we can use this operator in another query, calculating how many rows are currently available:

 ```sql
 WITH unlocked_rows AS (